 Dart Marina Hotel: This stylish riverfront hotel has rooms with balconies overlooking the Dart, a luxury spa and an award-winning restaurant.

 Apartment 4: We often like to have the option to cater for ourselves.
 This apartment is well furnished and has all you need for a comfortable stay in the heart of the town.

 Alternatively, you can stay in one of the many holiday cottages that can be rented through AirBnB.

-For a fun, low-cost option we enjoyed our stay at the campsite in Stoke Fleming (check out our camping with toddlers checklist).
+For a fun, low-cost option we enjoyed our stay at the campsite in Stoke Fleming (check out our tips for camping with toddlers).

 We hope that you have enjoyed our list of the best things to do in Dartmouth.
 Do you have a favourite thing to do in the town that we have missed?
 Please let us know in the comments below.